 and cold of gunpoint.
 She knows the sea is in charge of us all.

-Pleads with it when small waves turn to battering rams and rolls us
+Pleads with it when small waves turn to battering rams and roll us

 around before rising up to navy mountains we think we’ll never climb.